-At Brown Shipbuilding, asbestos in vessels were found in the walls, bulkheads, engine rooms, and covering pipes, gaskets, and furnaces.
-Power lines were also wrapped in asbestos-containing mix because it’s excellent for resisting heat and fire.
+At Brown Shipbuilding, asbestos in vessels was found in the walls, bulkheads, engine rooms, and covering pipes, gaskets, and furnaces.
+Power lines were also wrapped in asbestos-containing mix because of its excellent for resisting heat and fire.

 Additional Help and Resources for Asbestos Victims

 If you’ve been injured by mesothelioma, asbestos-related lung cancer, or asbestosis, keep in mind that there is a good chance that you’ll qualify for considerable compensation.
 Remember to fill out our from to get your free Financial Compensation Packet, with information on experienced asbestos and mesothelioma lawyers in your area.
 If you have questions or need additional assistance, contact us at 800-793-4540.

 Page Reviewed and Edited by Mesothelioma Attorney Paul Danziger